So this is the third time, dear friends, that I have found myself thus speaking before you.

 Not the number of his deaths.

-Not the cold technicality, the exponential industrialization, of the killing machine such as Martin Heidegger, as the black mage he was, characterized it.
+Not the cold technicality, the exponential industrialization, of the killing machine such as Martin Heidegger, as a black mage that he was, characterized it.

-Not even its cruelty that, from Armenia to Rwanda, other genocides had, and will, share.
+Not even the cruelty that, from Armenia to Rwanda, other genocides had and will share.

 No.

-What was absolutely singular about this crime was that it was the only one to want itself without recourse (no border for killers; no city of refuge for victims; Europe and even, in theory, the planet like a gigantic trap for the Jewish game hunted by the global onslaught).
+What this crime had of absolutely singular is that it was the only one to want oneself without recourse (no border for the killers; no city refuge for the victims; Europe and even, in theory, the planet as a gigantic trap for the Jewish game hunted by the world).

-Without remnants (men, women, children and old people, their culture and language, their places of prayer and their books, until the memory of their existence and vocation, everything had to disappear, everything).
+Without remnant (men, women, children and old people, their culture and language, their places of prayer and books, until the memory of their existence and their vocation, everything had to disappear, everything).

-And he is the only one who wanted to be, at this point, without number, without names and without graves – we don’t count the filth, do we? we don’t name the bacteria? we don’t have a funeral for the waste, the trash that clutters our sidewalks? so that the ultimate originality of the Nazi crime was to want the double erasure of bodies and corpses, souls and their memory – its most deeply diabolical specificity was that at the same time as we scratched the victims from the book of the living we also scratched them from the book of the dead...
+And he is the only one who wanted to be, at this point, without number, without names, and without graves – we can’t count the filth, can we?
+Don’t we name bacteria?
+Don’t we have funerals for the waste, the trash that clutters our sidewalks? so that the ultimate originality of the Nazi crime was to want the double erasure of bodies and corpses, of souls and their memory – its most diabolical specificity was that at the same time as we scratched off the victims from the book of the living, we also scratched them from the book of the dead...

 I try to say this without emotion.

-It is, in the general history of massacres, the atrocious, truthful, almost algebraic, singularity of the Shoah.
+It is, in the general history of massacres, the atrocity, truthful, almost algebraic, singularity of the Shoah.

-Hence, dear friends, the importance of the gesture we make here this year, like every year, by gathering on the forecourt of this memorial.
+Hence, dear friends, the importance of the gesture we make here this year, as in every year, by gathering on the forecourt of this memorial.

 We come, of course, to remember those who were gassed, burned, machine-gunned, buried alive or dead...

-We come to hear their voices and silences, their tears and screams, the choking and compressions of bodies in the trains, then the barracks and, finally, the gas chambers...
+We come to hear again their voices and silences, their tears and screams, the choking and compressions of bodies in trains, then the huts and finally the gas chambers...

 But be careful!

-We also come to make a gesture of repair.
+We also come to make a gesture of reparation.

-And I hear the word, again, in the clearest, most precise, most concrete sense it has in the Jewish tradition of Tiqun Olam.
+And I hear the word, again, in the clearest, most precise, most concrete sense that it has in the Jewish tradition of the Tiqun Olam.

-For if it is true that the worst outrage that the Nazis inflicted on our dead was to plunge them into a night where they had to remain forever without grave, without name and without number, we come this morning, gathering in front of this crypt, very close to this ribbon of names exactly enumerated, do them a little justice.
+For if it is true that the worst outrage that the Nazis inflicted on our dead was to plunge them into a night where they were to remain forever without grave, without name and without number, we come this morning, by gathering in front of this crypt, very close to this ribbon of names very exactly enumerated, to do them a little justice.

 This is a gesture of piety and wisdom.

-It is a sepulture of stone and words that we offer to those who had none.
+It is a tomb of stone and words that we offer to those who had none.

 It is a way, as the greatest of French poets said, to become the tomb of our elders.

-But it is also a humble revenge that we offer to those murdered brothers who were the most innocent of men but whose "blood", says the Verse after the murder of Abel, cries out to us from the land that swallowed them.
+But it is also a humble revenge that we offer to those murdered brothers who were the most innocent of men but whose "blood", says the Verse after the murder of Abel, cry out to us from the earth which swallowed them.

-You know the word of Chateaubriand to Madame de Staël: "It is in vain that Nero prospers because the historian seems charged with the vengeance of the peoples."
+You know the words of Chateaubriand to Madame de Staël: "It is in vain that Nero thrives because the historian seems charged with the vengeance of the peoples."

-Well, similarly: it is in vain that, for 17 years, from Bagneux to Toulouse, Paris, Tel Aviv and elsewhere, the number of our deaths has again increased; for the integral providence has made, dear friends, that you are here to demand justice.
+Well, similarly: it is in vain that for 17 years, from Bagneux to Toulouse, Paris, Tel Aviv, and elsewhere, the number of our deaths has again increased; for the perfect providence has made you, dear friends, here to demand justice.

-So, of course, the question still arises – the same as thirty-fifty years ago.
+So, of course, the question still arises – the same as it did thirty-fifty years ago.

-Should this justice, this reparation be understood in truth or by metaphor?
+Should this justice and reparation be understood in truth or metaphorically?

 Is it a pious work that we are doing here, or just wishful thinking?

-I am torn, this year, between two feelings.
+I am torn between two feelings this year.

-On one side, I look, yes, at our ranks that thin out.
+On one side, I look, yes, at our ranks as they split into thin rows.

-I remember in my mind the absent ones who were there, in front of me, the other times, and who have gradually left.
+I remember in my mind the absentees who were there, in front of me, the other times, and who gradually left.

-And I see well that we are entering, for good, this new time that I dreaded in my previous speeches: the one where the last survivors will almost all have disappeared; the one where it will be necessary to do without them so that the witness passes; and the one where women and men of my kind will be dinosaurs, increasingly rare heirs, beautiful souls risking, as the prophet says, to work for nothing, to plead for nothingness.
+And I can clearly see that we are entering, for good, this new time that I had dreaded in my previous speeches: the one when the last survivors will almost all have disappeared; the one when they will have to be dispensed with in order for the witness to pass; and one where women and men of my kind will be dinosaurs, increasingly rare heirs, beautiful souls risking, as the prophet says, to work for nothing, to plead for nothingness.

-And I realize that paradoxically, I am more optimistic today than I used to be.
+And I realize that I am paradoxically more optimistic today than I was before.

-First of all, dear friends, I think back to those deniers who made us so afraid 45 years ago; I think back to their way of saying that nothing happened at Auschwitz and that we saw nothing there, like in Hiroshima; I think back to this monstrous repetition of the crime that consisted in pretending that it did not take place, or not really, and which we feared would eventually become a school and law; well, that has not happened; negationism, if it is far from being defeated and still makes common cause, too often, with this hatred of Israel which is the new fuel for anti-Semitic crime, has been held in respect; the monstrous shame that the Shoah must inspire to the world has not, at least in Europe, been extinguished; and there are, thanks be to heaven, even for the Jews, not only lost battles!
+First of all, dear friends, I think back to those deniers who made us so afraid 45 years ago; I think back to their way of saying that nothing happened at Auschwitz and that there was, as in Hiroshima, nothing seen; I think back to that monstrous doubling of crime, which consisted of pretending that it hadn’t happened, or not really, and which we feared would eventually become a school of law; well, that hasn’t happened; negationism, if it’s far from being defeated and still makes common cause, Too often, with this hatred of Israel which is the new fuel for anti-Semitic crime, has been held in check; the monstrous shame that the Shoah must inspire in the world has not, at least in Europe, been extinguished; and there is, thank heaven, even for the Jews, not only lost battles!

-Then, it is confirmed what we were, for the moment, from that time on, some to foresee: namely that memory is not a mine of memories that would be exhausted over time; that there is not, at the beginning, a stock of living memory that, as we move away from the radiation of the event, it would become smaller and paler; and it is Simone Veil who was right when she said that it’s the other way around – we start by not wanting to know anything; we refuse to listen to the survivor; and over time, thanks to the efforts of the "horrible workers" Nietzscheans, that a memory ends up being built and overcoming the will to ignore the task, my dear friends, that you have, that we have, rather successfully, from year to year, for 80 years, or almost, that exists the Memorial!
+Then, it is confirmed what we were, for the moment, at that time, some of us to foresee: namely that memory is not a mine of memories that would be exhausted over time; that there is not, at the beginning, a stock of living memory that, As we move away from the radiation of the event, it would diminish, turning pale; and it was Simone Veil who was right when she said the opposite – we start by not wanting to know anything; we refuse to listen to the survivor; and over time, Thanks to the efforts of the "horrible workers" Nietzscheans, a memory is finally built and overcomes the will to ignore – task, my dear friends, that you have, that we have rather succeeded, year after year, for 80 years, or almost, that the Memorial exists!

-And then my great source of optimism is, I repeat it to you, this Jewish youth of today: it’s not much to say that they are more numerous, this morning, than they were in the photos I found 47 years ago and where it seems to me that almost no one, apart from me, had not been born after the Shoah – the truth is that the chain has not broken and that, as always in Judaism, as in the most obscure times where everything seems lost, the transmission is assured.
+And then my great source of optimism is, I repeat it to you, this Jewish youth today: it’s not much to say that they are more numerous, this morning, than they were in the photos I found from 47 years ago, where it seems to me that almost no one, Except for me, it was not born after the Shoah – the truth is that the chain did not break and that, as always in Judaism, as in the darkest times when everything seems lost, transmission is assured.

-The best way to avenge is to take responsibility for what has been attributed to crime.
+The best way to avenge is to take responsibility for what has been blamed as a crime.

-It is, in the circumstances, to carry with positivity and pride this Judaism that the Hitlerians wanted to eradicate from the face of the earth.
+It is, on this occasion, to carry with positivity and pride that Judaism which the Hitlerians wanted to eradicate from the face of the earth.

-And it is to reconnect with this Jewish vitality that made them crazy because it made us build, here, cities; found, there, Republics; foment, even, revolutions; it is to reconnect, in France for example, with this civilizing and beneficent presence that illuminated our terroirs at the time when they barely discovered the grandeur of a Christianity trapped between the thick walls of monasteries.
+And it is to reconnect with this Jewish vitality that made them crazy because it made us build, here, cities; found, there, republics; foment, even, revolutions; it is to reconnect, in France for example, with this civilizing and beneficent presence that illuminated our lands at the time when they were barely discovering the grandeur of a Christianity sealed between the thick walls of monasteries.

-Now, isn’t this again what the Jews do today?
+Now, isn’t that again what the Jews do today?

-And this regained Jewish splendor, this assumed and joyful Jewish strength, this idea that the Jewish people are a treasure for humanity and that they intend to, this treasure, this Segula, to spend themselves without counting the cost so that humanity can be redeemed, isn’t this the great novelty compared to Judaism in 1979?
+And this regained Jewish splendor, this assumed and joyful Jewish strength, this idea that the Jewish people are a treasure for humanity and that they fully intend, this treasure, this Segula, to spend themselves without counting the cost so that humanity may be redeemed, isn’t this the great novelty compared to Judaism in 1979?

 I see the quiet audacity of the Jews of France who entered, fully Jewish, into the secular city.

-I observe the Jewish youth who, from decade to decade since my first speech here, has developed a sixth sense in the face of Evil and, without ever forgetting that it is upon their fathers and grandfathers that the ultimate face of the devil was leaned, carried themselves, from Bosnia to Rwanda and, today, in Ukraine, on all the places of the world where the muzzle reappears.
+I observe the Jewish youth who, from decade to decade since my first speech here, has developed a sixth sense in the face of Evil and, without ever forgetting that it is on their fathers and grandfathers that the ultimate face of the devil was bent, carried, from Bosnia to Rwanda and, Today, in Ukraine, in all the places in the world where the muzzle reappears.

-And I think of those young and less young Jews who, when they repeat, as it is said on this pediment, "Zakhor, remember," think "remember Amalek," that is to say at the same time, as Rashi of Troyes wants, "remember the harm he has done you", "remember the harm he did to other people" and "remember to forget it, to erase it from under heaven".
+And I think of those young and less young Jews who, when they repeat, as it is said on this pediment, "Zakhor, remember," think "remember Amalek," that is to say at the same time, as Rashi of Troyes wants, "remember the evil he has done you," "remember the evil he did to other people" and "remember to forget him, to erase him from under heaven".

 They do not know rest, contrary to the promise made to the sons of Adam that the earth,